glixingxian/Design-Pattern/README.md

 Reading Link: To Add

+This is an open-source gitbook to present Design Patterns.
+All the exemples in this book are now writen in Java.
+This book will be updated weekly until all the patterns are well presented for newbies.
+Welcome to join us.

+# Why I created this book

-This is an open-source git book to present Design Patterns.
-I'm so lost when I began to learn it.
-So I start to write this book to note all the things I learnt in my way and with my own understanding which could be easier for the beginers.
+I was so lost when I began to learn it.
+So I start to write this book to note all the things I learnt in my way and with my own understanding which could be easier for some beginers like me.

 I'm a newbie on both Design Patterns and English.
 Any corrections or suggestions would be greatly appreciated.

 # How to Contribute

-If you find any mistakes or want to update/translate the awesome notes, please follow the contributing guidelines.
+If you find any mistakes or want to update it, please contact me by dongchuan55@gmail.
+This book is writen on platform [gitbook](https://www.gitbook.com), so you could directly use [gitbook editor](https://www.gitbook.com/editor) to edit it.
 Any comments or suggestions would be greatly appreciated.
+It could be an awesome note with your help.

 # License